myrne/jumpstart/README.md

 #### A note about `module-is-private`

 This property is set to the string `"false"`.
 This is because Jumpstart does not know about booleans.
-Because of how the [Jumpstart Black Coffee](https://github.com/meryn/jumpstart-black-coffee) is structured, setting this property to anything else than `"true"` or `"false"` would reduce in invalid JSON in the generated project.
+Because of how the [Jumpstart Black Coffee](https://github.com/meryn/jumpstart-black-coffee) template is structured, setting this property to anything else than `"true"` or `"false"` would reduce in invalid JSON in the generated project.

 ## Usage